X-MAN

 any other relationships that would have existed on Earth-616 prior to Incredible Hulk I#1 could all be included, but are beyond the scope of this profile.
 Please see the Earth-616 profiles on the relevant characters for more complete listings.

-Aliases: the Ultimate Self-Induced Mutation, the Living Embodiment of the Unknown;
+Aliases: "The Ultimate Self-Induced Mutation", "the Living Embodiment of the Unknown";

 Banner: formerly the Hulk; Richards: formerly Mr. Fantastic

 First Appearance: What If?
-I#2 - What if the Hulk were created with the mind of Bruce Banner (April, 1977)
+I#2 (April, 1977)

 Comments: Created by Roy Thomas and Herb Trimpe.

-Here are the Rules of Thumb when it comes to dealing with alternate earths.
+Here are the Rules of Thumb when it comes to dealing with alternate Earths.

-The premise of the What If?
-Worlds, although not always followed 100%, is that the history was EXACTLY the same as that of Earth-616, up until the "point of divergence"--which in this case occurred very early in the modern era, in Incredible Hulk I#1.
-(In other words, What If? worlds are largely a specific type of alternate earth known as a divergent earth--Kyle)
+The premise of the What If? worlds, although not always followed 100%, is that the history was EXACTLY the same as that of Earth-616, up until the "point of divergence"--which in this case occurred very early in the modern era, in Incredible Hulk I#1.
+(In other words, What If? worlds are largely a specific type of alternate Earth known as a divergent Earth--Kyle)

 A couple of significant factors in this alternate Earth: